avencadigital/depman-vscode-extension/README.md

   Real-time dependency health monitoring with inline indicators, hover details, and one-click updates.
 </p>

-This is the public repository for the Dep-Man VSCode extension.
-This repository is used for issues and discussions.

 ## Installation

 You can install the Dep-Man VSCode extension from the Visual Studio Code Marketplace: